KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

 **KPI definition.** Select the **KPI definition** item from the contextual menu of the main page of Knowage, as shown in Figure 7.10.
-Click on the “Plus” icon to configure a new KPI.
+Click on the â€œPlusâ€ icon to configure a new KPI.

    |image131|